felix-rojas/open-gl/README.md

 - [Additional cmake configurations](./cmake/)
   For now, there's only the `./cmake/FindGLFW3.cmake` file which points to any installation of GLFW in Windows, Mac and Linux
 - [Notes](./notes/)
-  Additional notes regarding the installation process and what I have learne
+  Additional notes regarding the installation process and what I have learned